SivaPrakasam7/WPDRouter/README.md

 Description
 ---
   Wireless security, Pen-testing, Digital Forensics techniques included.
 That wirelessly penetrate all connected clients then monitor Dot11 signal.
 Create Documentation and pen-testing documentation.
-It has monitoring web interface networking activity.
+Able to monitor networking activity in web interface.

 run with follownig command
 ---